C7921/dnd-currency-tracker/ReadMe.md

   * Add a conversion UI component
   * Implement an "optimize" button to convert to higher denominations
   * Update the currency display to show equivalent values
+  * Add the option to customise currency and/or change conversion rates

 ### Campaign Management
 - **Checkpoint**: Group characters into campaigns